beaverbuilder/documentation/beaver-builder/introduction/faq.md

 ## What's your refund policy?

-Although we don’t think you’ll ever want a refund, we gladly refund your **first** purchase if it’s requested within 30 days.
+Although we don’t think you’ll ever want a refund, we'll gladly refund your **first** purchase if it’s requested within 30 days.
 No refunds will be given after 30 days from the initial purchase or for repeat purchases under any circumstances.

 For complete refund policy, [please visit this link](https://www.wpbeaverbuilder.com/terms-and-conditions/).